Azure/ADX-in-a-Day-Lab2/README.md

 [ADX Anomaly Detection](https://docs.microsoft.com/en-us/azure/data-explorer/anomaly-detection#time-series-anomaly-detection)<br>
 [Series Decompose Anomalies](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/series-decompose-anomaliesfunction)

+**Note:** The following explanation in this task is for your understanding and does not count for the challenge

 **How to display the anomalies in a tabular format?**<br>
 The _series_decompose_anomalies_ function returns the following respective series: